 Right … game on, I was going to do this!
 I told physio that next time I wanted to stand and my goal was to take steps before the end of the month.
 The problem was, no physios were available at weekends, and being the last day of August was a Saturday I would have to take the steps by Friday.
 The physio girls said I could try sitting up again and then the next step would be to try standing before finally being sat in a chair.
 Not what I had in mind!
 They didn’t seem hopeful that I would be taking any steps by the end of the month!

 Two days later they wheeled this red contraption in to show me what a standing frame looked like.
 I insisted that we try it.
 It was sooooo difficult getting to a standing position!
 With a physio either side of me to help with the upward movement I made it, on my very shaky and weak legs, and as you can tell by the white knuckles, I gripped on tight as if my life depended on it!

 The next day was Friday and the penultimate day of August.
 I knew my goal of 20 steps was unachievable but I literally begged the physio to help me reach my goal and achieve ‘some’ steps.
 I didn’t want to be sat in a chair, I wanted to take steps instead.
 Imagine my delight when they showed up, one of them holding a Zimmer frame.

 (Video Missing here of first steps)

 Needless to say I blubbed when I laid back down.
-I couldn’t thank the physio ladies for helping me to achieve this and being I actually took 2 steps forwards and 2 back on each foot and then after sitting, repeated this again, I achieved 16 steps!
+I couldn’t thank the physio ladies enough for helping me to achieve this and being I actually took 2 steps forwards and 2 back on each foot and then after sitting, repeated this again, I achieved 12 steps!
 I felt satisfied that I had had a great landing in the stars!